-Shared Lives supports thousands of older people – and the Prince of Wales’s Charitable Fund is funding us this year to promote Shared Lives in rural areas so more older people can enjoy visiting or living with a Shared Lives carer, sharing interests, a helping hand and company in the place you and your carer both love.
+Shared Lives services support hundreds of older people – and the Prince of Wales’s Charitable Fund has funded us to promote Shared Lives in rural areas so more older people can enjoy visiting or living with a Shared Lives carer, sharing interests, a helping hand and company in the place you and your carer both love.

 Reaching older people in rural areas

 When your village or town is only small, it can be more difficult to get support you need to stay independent.
 Shared Lives schemes are working with older people in isolated areas to so that you can keep doing the things you love, in the place you love!